PRESTIGE - Investment Analysis: Buy Signal or Bull Trap?

 - Real estate sector benefits from urbanization and housing demand.

-- Industry P/E at 25.5 highlights that Prestige trades at a steep premium.
+- Industry PE at 27.1 highlights sector stability, but Prestige trades at an extreme premium.

 🔎 Conclusion